flutter/website/src/desktop.md

 ## Distribution

-**We don't recommend releasing a desktop app until desktop support is stable,** however, here is some information that you might still find useful.
+**We don't recommend releasing a desktop application until desktop support is stable,** however, here is some information that you might still find useful.